zowe/docs-site/docs/user-guide/ze-usage.md

 You can store any data sets, USS files, or jobs permanently in the **Favorites** tab.
 Right-click on a data set, USS file, or job and click **Add Favorite**.

 ### Identify syntax errors with a syntax highlighter
-Zowe Explorer supports a syntax hightlighter for data sets.
+Zowe Explorer supports a syntax highlighter for data sets.
 To enhance the experience of using the extension, you can download an extension that highlights syntax.

-### Change the detected language of a file or data set
+### Configure the detected language of a file or data set

-If the language for a file or data set opened in Zowe Explorer is not detected correctly, configure Visual Studio Code to use a specific language for a particular file extension.
+You can configure Visual Studio Code to use a specific language for a particular file extension type.
+This prevents the language for a file or data set opened in Zowe Explorer to be detected incorrectly.
 To set file associations, see [Add a file extension to a language](https://code.visualstudio.com/docs/languages/overview#_add-a-file-extension-to-a-language).

 ### Edit a profile
 You can edit existing profiles listed in the **Side Bar** by clicking the profile's **Edit** icon (next to the **Search** icon).
 The feature lets you modify the information inside your profile.